-In the first console (pictured above), we’re generating a payload which will be executed at the moment when we are authenticated to the client.
-This is a payload which will be delivered after the authentication over NTLM Version 2.
-The relay attack where we will be relaying that particular authentication challenge is in the another console.
-Let me take a moment to explain in details how this works now.
+In the first console (pictured above), we’re generating a payload that will be executed at the moment when we are authenticated to the client.
+This is a payload that will be delivered after the authentication over NTLM Version 2.
+The relay attack where we will be relaying that particular authentication challenge is in another console.
+Let me take a moment to explain in detail how this works now.

 At execution, we will be launching smb_rev.exe which will use the reverse TCP connectivity to connect back to us while we are listening.
 There are actually three stages of the attack:

 One is, of course, the relay.
 We have to have something to relay, so we need to generate a payload which brings us to the second stage.
 The third stage, which is within Metasploit, is where we set up the handler which listens to incoming connections.